II Entrepreneurship Call 2025

 Technologies for Civil Safety and Resilience

-This focus promotes the development and application of advanced technological solutions for protecting critical infrastructure, emergency management, and public safety, with a strictly civilian approach.
-It aims to strengthen civil resilience—the ability of communities, institutions, and systems to anticipate, withstand, adapt to, and recover from adverse situations such as natural disasters, health crises, or digital threats.
+This focus area promotes the development and application of advanced technological solutions aimed at protecting critical infrastructure, managing emergencies, and ensuring public safety, with a strictly civilian approach.
+Its goal is to strengthen civil resilience—defined as the ability of communities, institutions, and systems to anticipate, resist, adapt to, and recover from adverse situations such as natural disasters, health crises, or digital threats—without losing essential functionality.

 Applications: